Understanding Sparse Feature Updates in Deep Networks using Iterative Linearisation: Introduction

 \section{Introduction}

-Deep neural networks perform well on a wide variety of tasks despite their overparameterisation and capacity to memorise random labels~\citep{Zhang17rethinking}, often with improved generalisation behaviour as the number of parameters increases~\citep{Nakkiran20descent}.
-This goes contrary to classical beliefs around learning theory and overfitting, meaning there is likely some implicit regularisation inducing an inductive bias which encourages the networks to converge to well-generalising solutions.
-One approach to investigate this has been to examine infinite width limits of neural networks using the \emph{Neural Tangent Kernel} (NTK)~\citep{Jacot18ntk, Lee19wide}, interestingly these often do worse than standard neural networks, though with extra tricks they can perform equivalently well or better under certain scenarios~\citep{Lee20versus}.
-Similarly, despite their use for analysis due to having closed-form expressions for many terms, they don't predict finite network behaviour very closely in many regards.
-For example, due to not learning features, they cannot be used for transfer learning and the empirical NTK (outer product of Jacobians) changes significantly throughout training whereas NTK theory states in the infinite limit that this is constant.
-This raises important questions about in what ways they are different, most of which can be summarised as how the use of feature learning impacts the networks that can be learnt.
+Deep neural networks perform well on a wide variety of tasks despite their over-parameterisation and capacity to memorise random labels~\citep{Zhang17rethinking}, often with improved generalisation behaviour as the number of parameters increases~\citep{Nakkiran20descent}.
+This goes contrary to classical beliefs around learning theory and overfitting.
+This means that some implicit regularisation leads to an inductive bias, which encourages the networks to converge to well-generalising solutions.
+One approach to understanding this has been to examine infinite width limits of neural networks using the \emph{Neural Tangent Kernel} (NTK)~\citep{Jacot18ntk, Lee19wide}.
+Interestingly, despite being larger, these often generalise worse than standard neural networks, though with extra tricks, they can perform equivalently under certain scenarios~\citep{Lee20versus}.
+Similarly, despite their use for analysis due to having closed-form expressions, they don't predict finite network behaviour very closely.
+For example, due to the lack of feature learning, they cannot be used for transfer learning, and the empirical NTK (outer product of Jacobians) changes significantly throughout training.
+In contrast, NTK theory states in the infinite limit that this is constant.
+This raises important questions about how feature learning (due to the changing kernel) impacts the generalisation behaviour of learnt networks.

-To work towards answering this question, we look at an interpolation between standard training and a finite analog of infinite training where we fix the empirical NTK by performing weight space linearisation.
-One interpretation of this is that we are varying the amount of feature learning allowed.
-We find that essentially any amount of feature learning is enough to eventually converge to a similar performing network, assuming learning rates are small enough.